lingo01/Compositional_Grid_Code/README.md

 # Compositional_Grid_Code
 Data and code of the article "Compositional Grid Codes with Guarantee on Both Stability and Dynamic Performance"

-This source code repository accompanies the following paper:
+This source code repository accompanies the following paper (open-sourced upon acceptance):

 > X. Peng, C. Fu, Z. Li, X. Ru, Z. Wang and F. Liu, "Compositional Grid Codes with Guarantee on Both Stability and Dynamic Performance," 2025.